EleanorRoberts/portfolioFrontend/README.md

 ##To Do:

-- Add SVG background?
+- Add SVG background
-- Add link image??
+- Add project image
+- Update all CSS to SCSS
+  - Update colour scheme to fun scheme
 - Add unit tests
 - Add validation
 - Add pictures for projects